-Jatropha is native to Cuba, the West Indies and South America.
-It was first described by the Austrian botanist, Baron Nikolaus Joseph Freiherr von Jacquin (1727–1817).
-There are approximately 170 species of which some are succulents and others shrubs and trees.
-Most are highly toxic.
+Jatropha is native to Cuba, West Indian islands and South America.
+It was first described by the Austrian botanist, Nikolaus Joseph Freiherr von Jacquin (1727–1817).
+There are approximately 170 species – some are succulents, others shrubs and trees, and most are highly toxic.
+Updated 15/9/2018

 We have this growing in the garden but it should be removed as it is pretty useless as a ‘garden’ plant.
 Hearing that the seed produces biodiesel for use in diesel engines excited me for a while but of course the whole garden and more would have to be turned over to growing this dull plant.
 One remains as it has a vanilla orchid growing on it.

 Jatropha integerrima is an evergreen shrub or small tree which flowers continuously with clusters of star shaped bright red or pink flowers which attract butterflies and sun birds.
 It is happier in full sun or light shade and grows well in a container or planted directly in the ground.
 It can be pruned at any time as it flowers on the current growth.
 The berries are highly poisonous.